PAC One-Step Safety Certification for Black-Box Discrete-Time Stochastic Systems: Introduction

 In recent years, several methods have been developed for safety/reach-avoid verification of stochastic systems.
 Notable approaches include abstraction-based techniques (e.g., \cite{zamani2014symbolic,lahijanian2015formal}) and barrier certificates (e.g., \cite{prajna2007framework, chakarov2013probabilistic, jagtap2020formal,kenyon2021supermartingales, zhi2024unifying,xue2024sufficient}).
 However, these methods typically require accurate system dynamics and disturbance distributions, which are often unavailable or too costly to obtain, leaving many systems effectively black-box.
 Although one can try to learn these models from data, doing so is difficult and time-consuming, and the resulting models are often too imprecise to support reliable formal guarantees.
 As a result, providing robust or quantitative safety guarantees over either finite or infinite horizons is especially challenging, and sometimes impossible, for black-box stochastic systems.
-Data-driven methods (e.g., \cite{nejati2023formal, nazeri2025data}) have been proposed recently to provide safety guarantees for such systems, but they often rely on knowing the system's Lipschitz constants, which are difficult to determine in practice.
-To address these challenges, and inspired by \cite{wu2025convex,xue2020pac}, this paper uses barrier certificates to provide formal one-step safety guarantees for black-box discrete-time stochastic systems, relying solely on sampled data instead of explicit models.
+Data-driven methods (e.g., \cite{nejati2023formal, nazeri2025data} \footnote{{In our view, the statistical guarantee in \cite{nazeri2025data} requires additional justification due to the reuse of the confidence parameter $\beta$ across multiple inference stages.
+Statistically, this amounts to treating a joint estimation problem as a series of independent marginal estimations without appropriately allocating the confidence budget.
+This raises a multiple comparisons concern: to ensure a valid system-level guarantee, the confidence budget should be distributed across all inference stages rather than reused, as otherwise the probability of system-wide failure could exceed $\beta$.
+A possible resolution is to employ confidence-sequence techniques, which provide uniform-in-time guarantees while appropriately controlling the overall error probability \cite{waudby2024estimating}.}}) have been proposed recently to provide safety guarantees for such systems. {Although these works target finite or infinite-horizon safety verification, they typically require strong prior knowledge, such as Lipschitz constants, to generalize from finite samples to the entire state space.
+In a more general black-box setting where such constants are unknown, ensuring such strong safety guarantees is generally infeasible.} To address these challenges, and inspired by \cite{wu2025convex,xue2020pac}, this paper uses barrier certificates to provide formal one-step safety guarantees for black-box discrete-time stochastic systems, relying solely on sampled data instead of explicit models.